dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-arm-template.md

 1. The operating system of the VM.
 1. The game engine (currently only Unreal Engine is supported, but more may be added in the future).
 1. The game engine version.

+Here is the list of all the available Game Dev VM images:

 ## Review the deployed resources